A Probabilistic Model for Zero-Inflated Count Tensors with Structured Latent Representations: Simulation studies

+The top row of Figure~\ref{fig:simu:K} reports the average relative Frobenius errors of the estimated intensity and masking probability tensors under different sparsity levels.
+As expected, the estimation accuracy improves as the number of cells increases across all sparsity regimes, consistent with the consistency results established in Section~\ref{sec: consistency}.
+The effect of sparsity, however, differs for the two parameters.
+As the observed tensor becomes sparser, estimation of $\bm{\Lambda}$ becomes slightly more difficult, whereas estimation of $\bm{\mathcal P}$ improves substantially.
+Consequently, sparse observations contain less information about the latent contact intensities but considerably more information about the masking probabilities.
+This phenomenon may be viewed as a blessing of sparsity for zero-inflated tensor models.

+Next, we evaluate the false-zero detection procedure proposed in Section~\ref{sec: false}.
+An observed zero $C_{i,j,k}=0$ is classified as a false zero whenever $\widehat p_{i,j,k}> \left(e^{\widehat\lambda_{i,j,k}}-1\right)^{-1}. $ The bottom row of Figure~\ref{fig:simu:K} summarizes the resulting accuracy, precision, and recall.
+Classification accuracy increases monotonically with the number of cells and is substantially higher in sparse settings, improving from roughly $60\%$ under low sparsity to nearly $90\%$ under high sparsity.
+This mirrors the improved estimation of the masking probability tensor observed in the top row.

-The precision--recall curves further illustrate this effect.
-In low-sparsity settings, the recall is close to zero, indicating that most false zeros are not detected.
-In this regime, precision is relatively high, meaning that when the method does declare a zero to be false, it is usually correct; however, such detections are rare.
-As $K$ increases, recall improves, reflecting the growing ability of the model to identify false zeros with more observations.
-In contrast, under medium- and high-sparsity settings, both precision and recall are close to one.
-In these cases, increasing $K$ primarily improves the recall component, while precision remains constant.
+The precision--recall curves provide further insight into this behavior.
+Under low sparsity, recall is close to zero, indicating that most false zeros remain undetected, while precision remains relatively high because the few detected false zeros are usually classified correctly.
+As the number of cells increases, recall improves substantially whereas precision changes little.
+Under medium- and high-sparsity settings, both precision and recall are close to one, indicating accurate false-zero detection across a wide range of sample sizes.